808wzrd/D4--Texted-Based-Game/README.md

 C++ Game (D4) – Text-Based Zombie Game

-Protagonist is trapped in a mansion, must defeat zombies of different strength to progress.
+Protagonist is trapped in an underground complex, must defeat zombies of different strength to progress.
 Can acquire new weapons and healing items.
 Must defeat final boss to escape / win.
 Loses the game if defeated by an enemy.

 Things we need:
 Protagonist,
-Mansion,
+Complex,
 Zombies,
 Weapons,
 Inventory system,